While many geophysicists work for oil and gas companies, there are opportunities in construction, mining, water companies and environmental agencies

 You may also find it useful to join the Petroleum Exploration Society of Great Britain (PESGB), which has a geophysics special interest group.

-After a probationary period and once you have gained some experience, you could progress to senior geophysicist, then team leader and then into a senior role in management.
-It is also possible to move into a specialist technical role or a generalist role with increased responsibility.
+After a probationary period, and once you've gained some experience, you could progress to senior geophysicist, then team leader and then into a senior role in management.
+It's also possible to move into a specialist technical role or a generalist role with increased responsibility.

 The ease of movement between roles depends on the company structure.

 Study at Masters or PhD level in a subject related to geophysics or geosciences may help with your career development and progression.